-The cake I’m bringing you today, on this sunny Sunday, is one I’ve been wanting to make for a while.
-I’m actually surprised I haven’t made anything with Kahlua yet for the blog — it’s a staple around here, just like Baileys, and we all know I have my fair share of Baileys recipes.
+The cake I’m bringing you today uses one of my favourite liqueurs, Kahlua.
+It’s a staple around here, just like Baileys, and we all know I have my fair share of Baileys recipes.
 It was time to let another delicious liqueur shine with this Kahlua Cake!

-For the cake layers, I used my favourite vanilla cake recipe, except I used Kahlua instead of vanilla.
-You can use any coffee liqueur you like though, or stick with vanilla in the cake batter since there’s Kahlua in both the coffee soak (don’t skip this!) and the mocha buttercream.
+For the cake layers, I used my favourite vanilla cake recipe, except I replaced some of the buttermilk with Kahlua.
+You can use any coffee liqueur you like though, or stick with vanilla in the cake batter since there’s Kahlua in both the coffee syrup (don’t skip this!) and the mocha buttercream.

-The Kahlua coffee soak is a must-do, in my opinion.
+The Kahlua simple syrup is a must-do, in my opinion.
 Really you could skip it, but it’s so easy to make and adds both flavour and moisture to the cake.
-After preparing the soak, I poked a bunch of holes (using bamboo skewers) into the warm cakes and brushed the soak onto each layer.
+After preparing the syrup, I poked a bunch of holes (using bamboo skewers) into the warm cakes and brushed the syrup onto each layer.

 Next time, I’d probably wait till the cakes are cooled and trim off a very thin layer of the top to remove the “crust”.
-Then I’d brush the soak onto each layer.
+Then I’d brush the syrup onto each layer.
 I feel like this would do a better job of penetrating through the cake.
-No matter which option you choose, don’t be shy with brushing the soak on!
+No matter which option you choose, don’t be shy with brushing the syrup on!

 This Kahlua Cake is finished off with my very favourite mocha buttercream.
-Honestly, this stuff is like crack.
+Honestly, this stuff is SO good.
 You’ll be eating it with a spoon for sure, and you’ll be very grateful for the leftovers (if there are any).